top of page

 Note: As amazing as this EVF is, I never once thought it looked like an optical viewfinder.
 I understand why reviewers are told to use these hyperbolic statements.
 DSLR users are cultishly closed minded about optical viewfinder's (OVF) superiority.
 The reality is; Even a modest EVF can be seen as objectively better.
 EVF's have at least 20 real world benefits (that I could think of) over a DSLR.
 Look, I get it, it's cool that OVF's don't drain battery life, while having infinite resolution, dynamic range & refresh rate, but they also have a host of restrictions that EVF's don't.
 EVF's strong points take a while to explain properly, but they are truly game-changing.
 Them looking like an OVF is not one of them, it never will be and that's OK.

-Sony 135GM | f/2.2 | 1/5000th | ISO 100
+Sony 135GM | f/2.0 | 1/6400th | ISO 100

 Speed & Silence

-Removing the need for a physical shutter is the holy grail of mirrorless cameras and it's now here.
-Reliable silent shooting opens up high end photography in places or events that wouldn't previously have been allowed (churches, weddings, golf, tennis and other sports etc.).
-The Sony A9 set a high standard for this in 2017.
-Nothing could compete for literally years, but in 2021 Sony decided to raise the bar again with the A1.
-Adding another 50% to the burst and sensor scanning speeds of the A9, while pushing double the pixels and at higher bit-depths.
-At maximum speed the A1 writes over 1.6GB per second, for over five seconds!
+The A9 had no competition for years, but by 2021 Nikon and Canon started to bring out thier own stacked sensor models, so Sony decided to raise the bar again with the A1.
+Adding another 50% to the burst and sensor scanning speeds of the A9, while pushing double the pixels and at reliably high bit-depths.
+At maximum speed the A1 writes 8GB of data in five seconds!
 Sony's ability to do this in a substantially smaller body than any other pro mirrorless camera is especially impressive due to heat concerns.
-It manages this with a beefy heat-sink, first seen in the A7S III, which is rumoured to use the same sensor, just with a quad-beyer filter.
+It manages this by using a substantial heat-sink, first seen in the A7S III (which is rumoured to use the same sensor, just with a quad-beyer filter).

 Build